-2.2.10 Primavera P6
+2.2.11 Primavera P6

-Primavera P6® is a project portfolio management tool by Oracle® Corporation.
-(Oracle Corporation) It was used for planning, managing, and executing the Construction project.
-It is recommended that the P6 record of the Construction project be exported and saved at the end of the Project; its use will not continue into Operations.
+Primavera P6 is a Project Portfolio management tool from Oracle.
+In Construction it was used for planning, managing, and executing the Construction project.
+It is recommended that the P6 record of the Construction project be exported and saved at the end of the Project; its use will not continued into Operations.

-2.2.11 Verification reports
+2.2.12 Verification reports

 The Rubin Observatory Verification Architecture used for construction and commissioning activities is composed of our MagicDraw model, Jira with Test Manager application, and Syndeia to synchronize data between MagicDraw and Jira.
 For all verification events performed by the SIT-COM team, a SIT-COM Test Plan/Report (SCTR) is created setting the standard for verification execution and results.
 The SCTR/DMTR is generated using the Jira REST API pulling the information from the verification objects.
-Formal detailed records of each verification done by Rubin Observatory is in the LSST Verification and Validation Jira project, with reports published to lsst.io as a SCTR or DMTR in addition to archiving it into DocuShare.
+Formal detailed records of each verification done by Rubin Observatory is in the LSST Verification and Validation Jira project, with reports published to Isst.io as a SCTR or DMTR in addition to archiving it into DocuShare.

-Similar to MagicDraw, it is crucial that the normative source of information is clearly defined between the verification reports and other repositories which are synced or used for archival purposes, as well as the workflow and method to do so.
+Similar to MagicDraw, it is crucial that the normative source of information is clearly defined between MagicDraw and other repositories which are synced or used for archival purposes, as well as the workflow and method to do so.

-2.2.12 Computerized Maintenance Management System, CMMS
+2.2.13 Computerized Maintenance Management System, CMMS